luohancfd/CFCFD-NG/doc/sphinx/eilmer4.rst

 Source code and Documententation
 --------------------------------

-The full Eilmer4 source code, instructions and user guides are available in the `Bitbucket.org repository <https://bitbucket.org/cfcfd/dgd/>`_
+The full Eilmer4 source code, instructions and user guides are available from the new `home page <http://cdcfd.mechmining.uq.edu.au/eilmer/>`_ and `Bitbucket.org repository <https://bitbucket.org/cfcfd/dgd/>`_